Ezra: In Christian traditions

+In Christian tradition, Ezra is considered to be the author of the book of Ezra and 1 and 2 Chronicles.
+Due to the strong similarity between the books of Malachi and Ezra, some Christian traditions adopt the Jewish view that Ezra was Malachi; Jerome was one prominent Christian who held this view.

 Early Christian writers occasionally cited Ezra as author of the apocalyptic books attributed to him.
 Clement of Alexandria in his Stromata referred to Ezra as an example of prophetic inspiration, quoting a section from 2 Esdras.
 Where early Christian writers refer to the 'Book of Ezra' it is always the text of 1 Esdras that is being cited.
-No early Christian writer cites the Book of Ezra as a record of the deeds of Ezra.

 In Islam

 In Islam, he is known as Uzair (عزير).
 He was mentioned in the Qur'an.
 Although he was not mentioned as one of the Prophets of Islam, he is considered one of them by some Muslim scholars, based on Islamic traditions.
 His tomb at Al-ʻUzer on the banks of the Tigris near Basra, Iraq, is a pilgrimage site for the local Marsh Arabs.
-Many Islamic scholars and modern Western academics do not view Uzer as "Ezra"; for example, Professor Gordon Darnell Newby associates Uzer with Enoch and Metatron.
+Many Islamic scholars and modern Western academics do not view Uzer as "Ezra"; for example, Professor Gordon Darnell Newby associates ‘Uzayr with Enoch and Metatron.